sguilas/Stock_Checker/README.md

 You will need python and Beautifulsoup installed.
 The program will run off the terminal.

+It will ask how many you want to track.

-It will ask for your User Agent.
+Then it will ask for your User Agent.
 Just enter "my user agent" on google then copy and paste it in the terminal.

+Enter what you want to track.
+This will act as a key in a dictionary.
+Then paste the url.

 I"ve checked and it works on other Best Buy pages.
 (Doesn't work on phones.
 Will figure out why and fix.)
-Just copy the URL into the code.

 If you want to change how often it checks the product pages then just change the "Often" variable.

 ####

-Eventually...
+Eventually,

 I'd like to be able to add support for other websites like Amazon.

-I plan to add a way so it asks how which urls you would like to check instead of going into the code to change them.

-Insteaed of running in the terminal, have it run as a desktop app.
+Instead of running in the terminal, have it run as a desktop app.